kyma-project/cloud-manager/docs/user/tutorials/01-20-13-aws-nfs-volume-restore.md

-# Restore RWX Volume Backups in AWS
+# Restore Network File System Volume Backups in Amazon Web Services

 This tutorial explains how to initiate a restore operation for the ReadWriteMany (RWX) volumes in Amazon Web Services (AWS).

 ## Prerequisites <!-- {docsify-ignore} -->

+* You have the Cloud Manager module added.
 * You have created an AwsNfsVolume.
-See [Use RWX Volumes in AWS](./01-10-aws-nfs-volume.md) to learn more.
+See [Use Network File System in Amazon Web Services](./01-20-10-aws-nfs-volume.md).
 * You have created an AwsNfsVolumeBackup.
-See [Backup RWX Volumes in AWS](./01-110-aws-nfs-volume-backup.md) to learn more.
+See [Back Up Network File System Volumes in Amazon Web Services](./01-20-11-aws-nfs-volume-backup.md).

 >[!NOTE]
 >The following examples assume that the AwsNfsVolumeBackup is named `my-backup` and is in the same namespace as the AwsNfsVolumeRestore resource.

 ## Steps <!-- {docsify-ignore} -->

 ### Restore on the same or existing Filestore <!-- {docsify-ignore} -->

 1. Export the namespace as an environment variable.

    ```shell